e2ebridge/e2e-conf/README.md

 4. default values (config/default/config.json)

 If you want to change the configuration from the program you can use **set()** to change it and **save()** to store it.
- The changes are save to **config/local/config.json** but only as difference to the default values from the file **config/default/config.json**.
+ The changes are saved to **config/local/config.json** but only as difference to the default values from the file **config/default/config.json**.

 The absolute file name of the changed values can be accessed with **localFile()** and the path of the default file with